-Pesticides are a special group of chemicals used for the control of the weeds. diseases insects. and Although they may be very useful in pest control, they can cause chemical damage to the other organisms (like plants, animals, and humans).
+Pesticides are a special group of chemicals used for the control of the insects, weeds and diseases.
+Although, they may be very useful in pest control, they can cause chemical damages to the other organisms (like plants, animals and humans).
 If the organism is exposed to a sufficient quantity of pesticides in such a way that pesticides can enter into the body - in case of a human that happens through the skin, or through ingestion and inhalation.
-Pesticides also have negative effects on the environment; they can pollute the air. soil and water. and harm non-target pests, such as bees.
+Pesticides also have negative effects on the environment; they can pollute air, soil and water, and harm non-target pests, such as bees.
 Inappropriate use of pesticides can lead to the negative and irreversible consequences for humans, animals, and for the environment.
-Therefore, a careful use of chemical pest control, like wearing protective clothes, timely spraying when non-harmful organisms are not inhabiting the vines, and taking into account the water zone regulations, is necessary.